Lars Rasmussen (software developer): Facebook

 On 29 October 2010, Rasmussen announced that he had left Google, and was moving to San Francisco to work for Facebook.
 At Facebook he was, among other things, the engineering director for the Facebook Graph Search project which is a semantic search engine for the social network.
 In 2013 he and Tom Stocky were listed as number 79 in The 100 Biggest Stars In Silicon Valley by Business Insider.
 Rasmussen had been working in the Facebook London office.

-Music start-up
+Weav Music (2015–2023)

-On 27 April 2015 Rasmussen announced his departure from Facebook to co-found a music start-up Weav Music Inc with his partner Elomida Visviki.
+On 27 April 2015 Rasmussen announced his departure from Facebook to co-found a music start-up, Weav Music Inc, with his partner Elomida Visviki.
+Weav’s adaptive-music running app, Weav Run, launched on iOS in early 2017; in August 2017 the company announced initial licensing partnerships with Universal Music Group, Sony Music Entertainment and Warner Music Group to expand its catalogue of tempo-adaptive tracks.
+In December 2019 Weav raised a US$5 million Series A led by King River Capital, with participation from Peloton and other investors.
+In June 2020 the company introduced personalised audio workouts with voice coaching that adapted in real time to a runner’s pace and location.

-Lars Rasmussen has since moved to Athens and became an angel investor.
+On 23 August 2023 the Weav Run app issued a final update enabling full data export and advising users that the app would stop functioning in the coming days, effectively discontinuing the service.
+A 2023 interview with a Weav engineer cited difficulties persuading record labels to permit adaptive remixes of recorded songs as a key challenge to scaling the model.
+Rasmussen has since moved to Athens and works as an angel investor and early-stage advisor.

 Awards

 On 19 October 2010, Lars and Jens Rasmussen were awarded the Pearcey Award for NSW ICT Entrepreneurs of the Year.

+In 2011, the Rasmussen brothers received the national Benson Entrepreneur Award (also known as the CSIRO Tony Benson Entrepreneur Award).

-In 2020, Rasmussen was named the recipient of the Green Oaks, Libertyville, Mundelein, Vernon Hills Chamber of Commerce second annual Stephanie Smith-Howard Volunteer Heart Award.
+In 2020, Rasmussen was named the recipient of the Green Oaks, Libertyville, Mundelein, Vernon Hills Chamber of Commerce’s Stephanie Smith-Howard Volunteer Heart Award.

+In 2024, Rasmussen was recognised as a UC Berkeley EECS Distinguished Alumni Award recipient.